 It should summarise just the issues that are returned by the query.
 From there of course I can drill down by Assigned To, Category or Target Version (for example) which makes the query a bit more complex... but I think not impossible?

-#3 Updated by Ben Blier about 8 years ago
+#3 Updated by Ben Blier over 8 years ago

 I just noticed this going through and testing the STI changes after patch #3007.
 The summary page does its calculations ONLY on the project you are viewing and NOT on any of its subprojects.
 I'm still getting a feel for the whole Ruby coding language and the Redmine project, but this seems like a extremely simple patch :)